Services for Students

 Chartwells provides enjoyable, nutritious, and creative meals to the whole student body.
 Students with special dietary needs are encouraged to make their needs known to the Dining Services Director.

 Dining Services also offers a full-service catering department.
-After scheduling your receptions, parties, picnics, or special meals with the Administrative Assistant in Operations (extension 7220), contact the General Manager of Dining Services, Dave Erickson, at 217-479-7069 for all of your special dining needs.
+After scheduling your receptions, parties, picnics, or special meals with the Administrative Assistant in Operations, contact the General Manager of Dining Services at 217-479-7069 for all of your special dining needs.
 Involve us in your initial planning for additional ideas for your special occasions.

 It is MacMurray College's goal that all enrolled students have reasonable access to the vast array of educational experiences the College offers.
-The Disability Support Services office (DSS) serves specifically as a resource to students with documented disabilities to secure the access they need to enjoy those experiences and achieve their educational goals.
+The Office of Disability Services office (ODS) serves specifically as a resource to students with documented disabilities to secure the access they need to enjoy those experiences and achieve their educational goals.

-If you have a learning disability, attention deficit/hyperactive disorder, mobility challenge, psychological/psychiatric diagnosis, are blind/low vision, deaf or hard of hearing, or have another documented disability you may be eligible for accommodations.
-It is important that you contact DSS when you are accepted to the College, or soon after, because you may need time to secure appropriate documentation and because certain types of requests take time to fulfill.
-Then, each semester thereafter, you will need to make contact with DSS to make arrangements for the following semester.
+If you have a learning disability, attention deficit/hyperactive disorder, mobility challenge, psychological/psychiatric diagnosis, are blind/low vision, deaf or hard of hearing, or have another documented disability, you may be eligible for accommodations.
+It is important that you contact Disability Services when you are accepted to the College, or soon after, because you may need time to secure appropriate documentation and because certain types of requests take time to fulfill.
+Then, each semester thereafter, you will need to make contact with Disability Services to make arrangements for the following semester.